dawkrish/blog/about.md

 - [Twitter](https://www.twitter.com/dawkrish) [I don't use it much :/]
 - [Email](mailto:krishnansh710@gmail.com)

-I am a passionate student developer.
-I like building web apps and cli tools.
+I am a passionate developer and always eager to try new things (except AI-tools) I like building web apps and cli tools.

 My favourite topic currently is programming languages.